-- Workplace Drug and Alcohol Policies, California Public Employee Relations (CPER) Pocket Guide (co-author with Burke Dunphy), (forthcoming 2019)
+- Pocket Guide to Drug and Alcohol Policies in the Public Sector, California Public Employee Relations (CPER), University of California at Berkeley (co-author with Burke Dunphy), (1st ed., 2019)

 - Workplace Drug and Alcohol Policies: Common Pitfalls for the Public Employer (co-author with Nikki Hall), Public Law Journal, Vol. 38, No. 4 (Fall 2015)